spdx/spdx-spec/docs/conformance.md

 Profile is the term for a compliance point within the SPDX community across The Linux Foundation and OMG.
-The System Package Data Exchange (SPDX) specification defines the following six compliance points, defined as “Profiles”:
+The System Package Data Exchange (SPDX) specification defines the following nine compliance points, defined as “Profiles”:

 - Core and Software Profiles
 - Security Profile